-‘The Walking Dead’ With Norman Reedus: Will Daryl And Rick Regret Alexandria
+‘The Walking Dead’ With Norman Reedus: Will Daryl And Rick Regret Alexandria?

 Norman Reedus as Daryl Dixon had very little to say during that time, choosing to let Rick, Michonne, and the others discover for themselves what they were getting into.
 He was always ready to leave Alexandria in the early days.
 Carol eventually started baking cookies and other treats in her real oven and seemed happy to be out of the fray.
 Somehow, though, Carol stayed tough.

 The Walking Dead zombie apocalypse scenario had been rough on the group.
-Daryl, Carol, and Carl though feared that becoming too comfortable and forgetting the ever present dangers would weaken them.
-The people of Alexandria were soft, comfortable and noticeably different than Rick’s group.
+Daryl, Carol, and Carl, though, feared that becoming too comfortable and forgetting the ever present dangers would weaken them.
+The people of Alexandria were soft, comfortable, and noticeably different than Rick’s group.

-Norman Reedus as Daryl Dixon is portraying a rugged outdoors-man.
+Norman Reedus as Daryl Dixon is portraying a rugged outdoorsman.
 Daryl was not comfortable in this preppy haven, for many reasons, but he was willing to sacrifice for the good of the group and especially the children.

 As The Walking Dead Season 6 progressed viewers saw at least some of the Alexandria citizens getting a bit tougher, but most never became as hardened as Rick’s group.
-What viewers may have noticed though is that very subtly everyone became more comfortable, more civilized and perhaps weaker.
+What viewers may have noticed, though, is that very subtly everyone became more comfortable, more civilized and perhaps weaker.

 Suddenly, Norman Reedus’s Daryl, Andrew Lincoln’s Rick, Melissa McBride’s Carol, and Danai Gurira’s Michonne were spending more and more time trying to deal with the petty concerns of the townspeople.
 Civilization, as sweet as it was, became a distraction from survival, even though it provided more apparent safety and comfort.